benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 | ColdFusion   | 0.3%                  |
 | Perl         | 0.1%                  |
 | Erlang       | 0.1%                  |

+Whenever you hear someone telling you "PHP is dead", ignore them and look at the data.

 ## CMS marketshare in 2022